BioJulia/PopGen.jl/docs/file_import.md

 - Delimited files
 - Genepop files
-- VCF files
+- Variant Call Format files

 Each of the filetypes have their own file importer denoted simply by the file type: `delimited()`, `genepop()`, `bcf()`, and `vcf()`.
 You're encouraged to use functions, but PopGen.jl also provides you with an all-encompassing wrapper for all three called `read()`.
-Since `read()` already exists in `Base` Julia, this function should be called formally as `PopGen.read()` to avoid any unintentional dispatch errors. `PopGen.read()` uses all the same keyword arguments as do the commands specific to their filetypes, therefore you should have a look at those commands (usually the defaults suffice).
+Since `read()` already exists in `Base` Julia, this function was not exported, and must be called formally as `PopGen.read()` to avoid any unintentional dispatch errors. `PopGen.read()` uses all the same keyword arguments as do the commands specific to their filetypes, therefore you should have a look at those commands (usually the defaults suffice).